If you are charged with an offence you will be required to attend a Court hearing, in most cases there will be more than one appearance in Court.

 A large number of my clients facing serious charges have been granted Electronic Bail (EM Bail) where they wear an electronic monitoring device on their ankle to confirm that they are at home when required.
 Waiting for trial in the comfort of your own home is a great alternative to sitting in a prison cell.

-As with all decision made in Court there is a right of appeal.
+As with all decisions made in Court there is a right of appeal.
 If someone is refused bail in the District Court they have a right to appeal to the High Court.

 I have argued bail appeals in the High Court and Court of Appeal and have successfully had hundreds of clients released on bail, many who have gone on to be acquitted (found not guilty) without ever serving any time in prison.